 Located on the little Con Son island of Con Dao archipelago, Six Senses Con Dao is an ideal 5-star hotel for nature lovers.
-Used to be a part of the national park, the Six Senses Con Dao offers its guests a tender experience with serene landscapes, pristine turquoise beaches alongside a variety of healthy activities, not to mention a wide range ofmouth watering food which is not only beautiful but also flavorful.
+Used to be a part of the national park, the Six Senses Con Dao offers its guests a tender experience with serene landscapes, pristine turquoise beaches alongside a variety of healthy activities, not to mention a wide range of mouth-watering foods which is not only beautiful but also flavorful.

-To take it a step further, book yourself an “Evening by the Kitchen” and undergo an extraordinary bespoke dining where stands privacy, uniqueness and art.
+To take it a step further, book yourself an “Evening by the Kitchen” and undergo extraordinary bespoke dining where stands privacy, uniqueness, and art.
 Enjoy an intimate dinner and watch chef Daniel cooks your favorite dishes, it’s indulgence and joy in the same context.

-Built in 1941, the Ariyasom Villa is a family-owned hotel that lies in the heart of Bangkok.
-With lush greenery embracing the whole facility and a large swimming pool, the hotel is well known to be a little oasis among the bustle and hustle Bangkok.
+Built-in 1941, the Ariyasom Villa is a family-owned hotel that lies in the heart of Bangkok.
+With lush greenery embracing the whole facility and a large swimming pool, the hotel is well known to be a little oasis among the bustle and hustle of Bangkok.

 Known as the gateway to the majestic Angkor Wat, Siem Reap attracts a huge amount of tourists from all over the world.
 And for those vegan nomads who are looking for a vegan friendly hotel in this city, Baby Elephant Boutique Hotel is the place.

-Owned by an Australian who is also a vegan, the hotel offers delicious vegan burgers, tasty spring rolls and the scrumptious “fish” and chips as the hotel’s specialty.
-Vegan cooking classes are also available, giving you an in-depth experience about the Cambodian cuisine and a 3-hour of joyful moments with chef Hoyha.
+Owned by an Australian who is also a vegan, the hotel offers delicious vegan burgers, tasty spring rolls, and scrumptious “fish” and chips as the hotel’s specialty.
+Vegan cooking classes are also available, giving you an in-depth experience of Cambodian cuisine and a 3-hour of joyful moments with chef Hoya.

 Apart from spending time on the beach and enjoying a starry night in the private pool, gourmet dining at the beach gazebo is a remarkable experience that should not be missed.
-Designed by Diana von Cranach – owner of the hotel, who is also a leading authority on raw food, vegan menu with pure organic ingredients is available especially for vegetarians.
-Just imagine romantic dinner on the beach by torch light, divinely delicious food and fine wine.
+Designed by Diana von Cranach – the owner of the hotel, who is also a leading authority on raw food, a vegan menu with pure organic ingredients is available, especially for vegetarians.
+Just imagine a romantic dinner on the beach by torchlight, divinely delicious food and fine wine.
 It couldn’t get any dreamier.